Danica Patrick's Success and Achievements in Timeline

 2008: Indy Japan 300 Victory

-In 2008, Danica Patrick achieved a historic victory in the Indy Japan 300, marking the only win by a woman in an IndyCar Series race.
+In 2008, Danica Patrick won the Indy Japan 300, becoming the first and only woman to win an IndyCar Series race.

-In 2012, Danica Patrick was voted the NASCAR Nationwide Series Most Popular Driver.
+In 2012, Danica Patrick was voted the NASCAR Nationwide Series Most Popular Driver and favorite female athlete at the Kids' Choice Award in 2008, 2012 and 2013.

 2013: Won Cup Series Pole Position at Daytona 500

-In 2013, Danica Patrick became the first woman to win a Cup Series pole position by setting the fastest qualifying lap for the Daytona 500, and finished the race in eighth place.
+In 2013, Danica Patrick became the first woman to win a Cup Series pole position by setting the fastest qualifying lap for the Daytona 500, and she finished eighth in the race.

 In 2013, Danica Patrick was voted the Favorite Female Athlete at the Kids' Choice Award.

-In 2015, Danica Patrick placed second behind Serena Williams in the Harris Poll's favorite female athlete.
+From 2013 to 2015, Danica Patrick placed second behind Serena Williams in the Harris Poll's favorite female athlete list.

 July 18, 2018: Hosted the ESPY Awards